ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 > S3 providers may have restrictions on bucket names for e.g. AWS S3 bucket names are globally unique.

-### 3.3 Install APICA.IO server certificates and Client CA `[OPTIONAL]`
+### 3.3 Install Ascent server certificates and Client CA `[OPTIONAL]`

-APICA.IO supports TLS for all ingest.
+Ascent supports TLS for all ingest.
 We also enable non-TLS ports by default.
 It is however recommended that non-TLS ports not be used unless running in a secure VPC or cluster.
 The certificates can be provided to the cluster using K8S secrets.
 Replace the template sections below with your Base64 encoded secret files.

-> If you skip this step, the APICA.IO server automatically generates a ca and a pair of client and server certificates for you to use. you can get them from the ingest server pods under the folder `/flash/certs`
+> If you skip this step, the Ascent server automatically generates a ca and a pair of client and server certificates for you to use. you can get them from the ingest server pods under the folder `/flash/certs`

 ```yaml
 apiVersion: v1